sdepold/javascript-basics/misc/01-cookies/README.md

 3 minutes (or whatever).
 If the users didn't submit the comment in that time frame, the content is automatically cleared from the form and the user has to start all over again.
 The counter shall remain after page refresh and removed upon submit.

+Additionally, you can have a look at the [isomorphic-cookie](https://www.npmjs.com/package/isomorphic-cookie) library and replace our custom cookie manipulation logic with it.